Understanding Projectile Motion with Derivations

 Figure 2

-The answer is : NO !
-This is because of the beautiful symmetry that this square plate holds about axis shown in both the cases.
-There is the same mass distribution about the axis in both the case.
-That’s the reason, you can’t really make out the difference !
+The answer is: NO!
+This is because of the beautiful symmetry that this square plate holds about the axis shown in both cases.
+There is the same mass distribution about the axis in both cases.
+That’s the reason you can’t really make out the difference!

-Step-1 : Remember, we need 3 axes : 2 in plane and 1 perpendicular to them and concurrent.
-In this we already got 2 planar axis (Combine figure 1 and figure 2).
+Remember, we need 3 axes: 2 in plane and 1 perpendicular to them and concurrent.
+In this, we already got 2 planar axes (Combine figure 1 and figure 2).
 These will be our Ix and Iy.
 Hence, Ix = Iy = Ip.
 We get

-Step-2 : Now, we also know the standard MOI for square plate about an axis passing through C and perpendicular to plane of square plate. i.e. ML^2/6.
+Now, we also know the standard MOI for a square plate about an axis passing through C and perpendicular to the plane of the square plate. i.e. ML2/6.
 This is our Iz

-Now that we have learnt about Parallel and Perpendicular Axis theorem, we are in a good state to apply this to a problem which requires both these theorems.
+Now that we have learnt about the Parallel and Perpendicular Axis theorem, we are in a good state to apply this to a problem that requires both these theorems.
 (This itself is a good hint)

 Parallel Axis Theorem (in detail)

-To calculate moment of inertia about an unknown axis, we often take help of 2 Theorems namely :
+To calculate the moment of inertia about an unknown axis, we often take the help of 2 Theorems, namely :

-There’s one thing common in both : which is you need to know atleast one moment of inertia about an axis.
-This will act as a reference for you while calculating the unknown MOI
+There’s one thing common to both, which is that you need to know at least one moment of inertia about an axis.
+This will act as a reference for you while calculating the unknown moment of inertia (MOI)

 1. Parallel Axis Theorem